Part of the Communicable Disease Control Manual

 More detailed epidemiological information is available on the Institute of Environmental Science and Research (ESR) surveillance website.

-Meningococcal disease is a serious invasive disease with an acute onset and may start as a mild flu-like illness and rapidly progress to fulminant septicaemia and death.
+Meningococcal disease is a serious invasive disease with an acute onset.
+It may start as a mild flu-like illness but rapidly progress to fulminant septicaemia and death.
 Cases typically experience acute fever, malaise, nausea, myalgia, arthralgia and prostration.
-A rash occurs in about two-thirds of cases – this may be ill defined and macular, petechial or purpuric.
+A rash occurs in about two-thirds of cases – this may range from ill -defined and macular, to petechial or purpuric.
 More severe infection leads to shock, disseminated intra-vascular coagulation (DIC), acrocyanosis and multi-organ failure.

-Approximately 75 percent of cases with invasive disease have meningitis (typically causing headache, photophobia and neck stiffness).
-Infants present with less-specific features.
+Approximately 75 percent of cases with septicaemia have meningitis (typically causing headache, photophobia and neck stiffness).
+Infants present with less specific features.

 Other locations of invasive disease with Neisseria meningitidis are possible though rare, such as orbital cellulitis, septic arthritis, and pericarditis.